MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-variables.md

    --query 'storageProfile.osDisk.osType' --output tsv)
 ```

-This command uses the `tsv` output format, which returns values without additional formatting, keys, or other symbols.
+This command uses the `tsv` output format, which returns values without extra formatting, keys, or other symbols.
 Some output formats include structure or characters like quotation marks.
 For more information, see [Output formats for Azure CLI commands](/cli/azure/format-output-azure-cli).

-You can use the variable in a subsequent command:
+You can use the variable in a later command:

 ```azurecli
 az disk create --resource-group $MyResourceGroup --name DestinationDisk \